Public rights of way policy and improvement plan

 Public rights of way enforcement policy

-In addition, the Public Rights of Way Landowner Guide (PDF) linked to the Enforcement Policy provides supporting information for owner/occupiers in respect of paths that cross agricultural land, and sets out the Highway Authority’s stance in respect of a reinstatement issue.
+The Public Rights of Way Landowner Guide (PDF, 4MB) provides supporting information for owner/occupiers in respect of paths that cross agricultural land, and sets out our stance in respect of a reinstatement issue.

 Public rights of way improvement plan

-The Rights of Way Improvement Plan (PDF) sets out a 10 year plan for the management and improvement of North East Lincolnshire’s local rights of way network to meet national and local objectives for better provision for walkers, cyclists, equestrians, including persons with limited mobility.
+The Rights of Way Improvement Plan (PDF, 5MB) gives a 10 year plan for the management and improvement of our rights of way network.
+We plan to make sure North East Lincolnshire has provide better public rights for walkers, cyclists, equestrians, including people with limited mobility.